Surveyor Interview Questions with expert answers: Civil Engineering Questions and Answers

 Total station is an advanced surveying instrument that combines an electronic theodolite with an electronic distance meter (EDM) to measure horizontal and vertical angles, as well as distances from the instrument to a specific point.

-33. What is a total station?
+33. What is a Theodolite?

 Theodolite is a surveying instrument used to measure vertical levels of different points.
-By rotating its telescope and using a fine angular scale, surveyors can get precise readings to ensure buildings, roads, or other structures are aligned correctly.
+By rotating its telescope and using a fine angular scale, surveyors can get precise readings to ensure buildings, roads or other structures are aligned correctly.
 It's a fundamental tool in traditional surveying, now often paired with more modern technology like total stations.

 34. What is triangulation in surveying?

 Triangulation is a method used to determine the positions of points by forming triangles between known and unknown locations.
-Surveyors measure the angles of a triangle from two known points to a third, unknown point, and by knowing the distance between the two known points (the base), they can calculate the distance to the unknown point using trigonometry.
+Surveyors measure the angles of a triangle from two known points to a third, unknown point and by knowing the distance between the two known points (the base), they can calculate the distance to the unknown point using trigonometry.
 This technique is widely used for mapping large areas, establishing control networks, and ensuring accuracy in positioning over long distances.
 It's a reliable method because the geometry of triangles helps minimize errors over large distances.

 35. What is zenith in surveying?